oze4/godaddygo/README.md

 `go get -u github.com/oze4/godaddygo`

 ## Getting Started

-Details and information on how to get up and `Go`ing

-### Really, though, show me what I need to get started..

 Bare minimum what you need to get started (aka how you will typically use this package):